urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

 KameleonData <- KameleonData %>%
   mutate(Sex = tolower(Sex))
 ```
 In this code, we use the `mutate()` function to modify our Sex column using `tolower()`.
 However, we have to tell R if we want this mutatation, or modification, to create a new column or to write over an existing column.
-Since we want to correct our exisiting column, we can tell is that Sex is the column we want it to write our corrected values in.
+Since we want to correct our exisiting column, we can tell R that Sex is the column we want it to write our corrected values into.

 `Mutate()` is a very useful function.
-It can also help us apply functions not just on one column, like we jusr did, but multiple.
+It can also help us apply functions not just on one column, like we just did, but multiple.
 Let's use mutate to apply a function called `trimws()` across all of our columns containing characters (as we glimpsed in our data earlier).
-We can use `trimws()` to get rid of any trailing spaces before or after our data.
+We can use `trimws()` to get rid of any trailing spaces before or after our data, for example ' male'.

 ```R
 # get rid of spaces before and after character data